Barium: Occurrence and production

+Note that not all barium is reduced.

 Barium vapor is condensed and packed into molds in an atmosphere of argon.
 This method is used commercially, yielding ultrapure barium.
 Commonly sold barium is about 99% pure, with main impurities being strontium and calcium (up to 0.8% and 0.25%) and other contaminants contributing less than 0.1%.

 A similar reaction with silicon at 1200 C yields barium and barium metasilicate.
 Electrolysis is not used because barium readily dissolves in molten halides and the product is rather impure.

 Gemstone

 The barium mineral, benitoite (barium titanium silicate), occurs as a very rare blue fluorescent gemstone, and is the official state gem of California.

 Barium in seawater

 Barium exists in seawater as the Ba2+ ion with an average oceanic concentration of 109 nmol/kg.
 Barium also exists in the ocean as BaSO4, or barite.
 Barium has a nutrient-like profile with a residence time of 10,000 years.

 Barium shows a relatively consistent concentration in upper ocean seawater, excepting regions of high river inputs and regions with strong upwelling.
-There’s little depletion of barium concentrations in the upper ocean for an ion with a nutrient-like profile, thus lateral mixing is important.
+There is little depletion of barium concentrations in the upper ocean for an ion with a nutrient-like profile, thus lateral mixing is important.
 Barium isotopic values show basin-scale balances instead of local or short-term processes.